anfnl/anfnl.github.io/_pages/about.md

 I am a founder and publishing director of the journal [*Théo*Rèmes](https://journals.openedition.org/theoremes/).

-I am currently working on an [IUF project](https://www.iufrance.fr/les-membres-de-liuf/membre/2850-anthony-feneuil.html) on the political consequences of the social sciences of belief.
+I am currently conducting research as an [IUF fellow](https://www.iufrance.fr/les-membres-de-liuf/membre/2850-anthony-feneuil.html) on the political consequences of the social sciences of belief.

 For more details, see my [CV](cv/) and [publications](publications/).